2018 M6.4 Kaktovik Earthquake

 Interferometric analysis using data from the SARVIEWS project compares SAR images taken several days before and after the earthquake.
 Areas shaded blue moved in a westerly direction by up to 28 cm.
 Areas shaded red moved eastward by as much as 10 cm.

-Reviewed aftershocks the InSAR analysis demonstrate pretty unequivocally that the main rupture was along a roughly east-west strike.
+Reviewed aftershocks in the InSAR analysis demonstrate unequivocally that the main rupture was along a roughly east-west strike.
 The length of surface motion inferred from SAR data agrees well with the aftershock data suggesting a rupture zone of, very roughly, 25 km to 45 km.
 It is unclear, however, how much of this motion is due to the mainshock vs. the rather substantial aftershocks, including the M6.1 a few hours later.
 The aftershocks generally appear a few kilometers south of the red/blue dividing line.
 These locations are probably biased due to our poor understanding of seismic velocities in this area.

 A remaining question is whether or not this earthquake broke the surface.
 If it did, the SAR suggests offsets of just a few 10s of centimeters.
 Tundra vegetation would mask such an offset without further geologic study.